Data Efficient Contrastive Learning in Histopathology using Active Sampling: Introduction

-Active learning \cite{cohn1994improving,krogh1995neural} allows humans to interactively improve algorithms.
-The algorithm is trained iteratively using an algorithmically sampled data subset (\textit{active sampling}) which is labeled by an oracle (e.g., human annotator).
-In each iteration, new informative subset of samples is chosen to further train and improve model predictions Fig. \ref{fig:al_loop}.
-Multiple datasets have been produced by user refined inputs such as automatic teller machine, self-driving cars, automatic content tagging in online platforms \cite{lecun2015deep}.
-Active learning has proven useful in annotating data when specialist input is required, e.g. medical images \cite{budd2019survey}.
+Active learning \cite{cohn1994improving,krogh1995neural} allows humans to interactively improve algorithms. \reasat{In Fig.~\ref{fig:al_loop}, we see the hypothetical flow diagram of a typical active learning based machine learning algortihm}.
+A chosen algorithm is trained iteratively using an algorithmically sampled data subset (active sampling) which is labeled by an oracle (e.g., human annotator).
+In each iteration, new informative subset of samples is chosen to further train and improve model predictions.
+Multiple datasets have been produced by user-refined inputs such as automatic teller machine, self-driving cars, automatic content tagging in online platforms \cite{lecun2015deep}.
+AL has proven useful in annotating data when specialist input is required, e.g. medical images \cite{budd2019survey}.

 To decrease data redundancy, we propose to train the network iteratively using batches of unlabeled data.
 The first batch is randomly selected and after training the model on each batch, we select the next batch of data from the unlabeled pool using a proxy model and a sample selection strategy and append it to the current batch.
+This enables the model to learn features using the most informative samples, increasing sample efficiency and decreasing time complexity.
+The contributions of our work are to \begin{itemize} \item increase CL efficiency in terms of time and sample complexity, \item provide a method to constrain the model into learning relevant representations by using active sampling, and \item improve CL efficiency in the histopathology domain. \end{itemize}